devedmonton/codevid19.com/README.md

 **Do not remove this markup**, otherwise Jekyll will not process the file into a `.css` file for the `_site/assets/css` folder.
 Yeah your linters may complain but it's a small price to pay.

+To compile your SASS, `./serve.sh` should be doing that for you already.
+Because of Jekyll, we do not recommend using `sass` CLI on its own.

 ## Style Guide

 This project uses [Prettier](https://prettier.io/) to enforce a consistent code style.
 If you are doing work in HTML/SASS/JS, ensure you have it installed and it's highly-recommended you have it automatically run before submitting your PRs.